ncatlab/nlab-content/pages/1/3/6/4/4631/content.md

 ## References

+On the [[join of simplicial sets]] in the generality of augmented simplicial sets:

 * [[Phil Ehlers]], [[Tim Porter]]: *Joins for (Augmented) Simplicial Sets*.
 Journal of Pure and Applied Algebra **145** 1 (2000) 37-44 \[<a href="https://doi.org/10.1016/S0022-4049(98)00065-6">doi:10.1016/S0022-4049(98)00065-6</a>, [arxiv:math/9904039](https://arxiv.org/abs/math/9904039)\]